About King Mojo Records

 Ahmet Ertegun, the owner of Atlantic Records was also at the session and as Dick

-recalls, "the music being made in that studio was blues magic."
-Some months
+recalls, "the music being made in that Miami studio can only be described as

-later, when Atlantic released the "Derek and the Dominos" album, Ahmet was
+incendiary blues magic."
+Some months later, when Atlantic released the "Derek

-naturally high on his expectations for national airplay, but once again the dominant AM
+and the Dominos" album, Ahmet was naturally high on his expectations for national

-stations refused to play the album's first single "Layla".
-They cited the same
+airplay, but once again the dominant AM stations refused to play the album's first single

-old excuses they always used... too progressive for their audience, (their code for
+"Layla".
+They cited the same old excuses they always used... too progressive for

-"we're afraid to play it because the FCC might screw with us").
-Dick said,
+their audience, (their code for "we're afraid to play it because the FCC might screw

-"This was the last straw for me, these timid programmers boasted about being Rock and
+with us").
+Dick said, "This was the last straw for me, these timid programmers

-Roll stations!
-I wondered how long could they go against the rising tide of their young
+boasted about being Rock and Roll stations!
+I wondered how long could they go against the

-listeners.
-"My opinion was and is Rock and Roll is about new music and Layla
+rising tide of their young listeners.
+"My opinion was and is Rock and Roll is about new

-was the best new music in a decade.
-I held my tongue, but I was mad as Hell because I knew
+music and Layla was the best new music in a decade.
+I held my tongue, but I was mad as

-there had to be a better way to exposure new artists without groveling for radio station
+Hell because I knew there had to be a better way to exposure new artists without groveling

 The downside for those timid radio programmers must be guilt, because today they know they